menandmice/micetro_docs/guides/implementation/cloud.rst

 Cisco Meraki
 """"""""""""
-Blah Blah
+A prerequisite for managing Meraki with Micetro is that the user needs to have a running instance of the Micetro DHCP Agent somewhere.
+For more information about the DHCP Agent, see :ref:`install-dhcp-controllers`.
+The user that is adding Meraki must also be a DHCP administrator.

+When connecting to Meraki, the user must first fill in where the DHCP agent that should be used is running.
+Then the user must give Micetro a display name for the Service along with the API key used to connect to Meraki.

 .. image:: ../../images/add-meraki.png
    :width: 50%

-* **Obtaining Access Credentials**: For information about how to create API Access Credentials for use by Micetro, see https://developer.cisco.com/meraki/api-v1/authorization/#obtaining-your-meraki-api-key.
+* **Obtaining Access Credentials**: For information about how to create API Access Credentials for use by Micetro, see https://documentation.meraki.com/General_Administration/Other_Topics/Cisco_Meraki_Dashboard_API.

 Editing Cloud Services
 -----------------------